By Steven D. Miller

 The words “from whatever source derived” were added.

 Nothing was changed by the 16th Amendment.
-There is no new taxing authority.
+The Supreme Court confirmed that there is no new taxing authority.
 The amendment DID NOT eliminate apportionment, nor convert direct taxes into indirect taxes.
-Since the word direct was deleted, it can never be argued that it authorized a direct tax that is unapportioned among the states.
+Since the word direct was deleted, it can never be argued that it authorized a direct tax that is unapportioned among the States.

 There is not now, nor can there ever be an unapportioned direct tax on incomes. (except for federal employees who are already subject to federal jurisdiction — and who’s wages were taxed since 1862 — long before the 16th Amendment).